 Rick authored the book, Investing 3.0: What the Creators of Index Funds Discovered and How to Profit from It, in 2017.
 It walks the reader through an evidence-based approach to investing and how an investor can follow this approach on their own or find an advisor to help them.

-Beyond advising his clients, Rick supports his surrounding community with his expertise on financial matters.
+Beyond advising clients, Rick supports his community with his expertise on financial matters.
 These have included such organizations as The Friends of the San Francisco Public Library, Hillsborough Schools Foundation, Peninsula Temple Beth El, San Mateo Legal Aid Society and the Palo Alto Rotary Foundation.

 He is currently a Board Member and Treasurer of the Peninsula Estate Planning Council, as well as a member of the Rotary Club of San Mateo.